- 0.1 Step1:

 - Keep your sewing machine covered.
 Most sewing machines come with a dust cover.
 Use this dust cover to cover your machine.

 - Change needles of your sewing machine regularly.
 It suggested that replace them after 6 to 8 hours of use.

 - Avoid using vintage or old thread.
-The reason is vintage threads tend to produce loose fibres.
-Moreover, makes more lint to accumulate.
+The reason is vintage threads tend to produce loose fibers.
+Moreover, makes more lint accumulate.
 You can use vintage threads for a pretty display.

 - Be careful while winding bobbins.

-- Ensure that you have your machine serviced from technicians.
+- Ensure that you have your machine serviced by technicians.
 They will grease it when necessary, check the tension settings and all parts of the machine.